 1) Who is responsible for your personal data and whom can you contact?

-We process information and personal data relating to you and/or any Related Person of yours (Related Person(s) and you, together the hereinafter “Data Subject(s)”).
-In substance, we do so in connection with our existing and/or prospective business relationships, including your use of our websites (together hereinafter the “Business Relationship”).
-We can do so either as controller or as joint controller (hereinafter the “Controller”).
+We process information and personal data relating to you and/or any Related Person of yours [Related Person(s) and you together hereafter the “Data Subject(s)”].
+We essentially do so in connection with our existing and/or prospective business relationships, including your use of our websites (together hereafter the “Business Relationship”).
+We can do so either as controller or as joint controller (hereafter the “Controller”).

-For any questions you may have in relation to this Privacy Notice, your Controller, or more generally the processing of your (or your Related Persons’) personal data, you may contact your relationship manager with us or our Data Protection Officer at any of the following addresses:
+Should you have any questions about this Privacy Notice, your Controller or, more generally, the processing of your (or your Related Persons’) personal data, you can contact your relationship manager or our Data Protection Officer at any of the following addresses:

 10 Marina Boulevard #22-01